Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 Interactions

 There is limited information about possible medication interactions with bacopa.
 Most data are based on bacopa's potential uses.
-Use caution when taking bacopa with the following:
+Use caution when taking bacopa with the following medications:

 Alzheimer's disease (AD) medications: Bacopa may affect memory and brain function.
 For this reason, bacopa might interact with other medicines that affect memory and brain function, including Aricept (donepezil).